torch_geometric.data

 The number of nodes in the data object is automatically inferred in case node-level attributes are present, e.g.,

-.
+data.x.
+In some cases, however, a graph may only be given without any node-level attributes.
+PyG then guesses the number of nodes according toedge_index.max().item() + 1.
 However, in case there exists isolated nodes, this number does not have to be correct which can result in unexpected behaviour.
-Thus, we recommend to set the number of nodes in your data object explicitly viadata.num_nodes = ...
+Thus, we recommend to set the number of nodes in your data object explicitly viadata.num_nodes = ....
+You will be given a warning that requests you to do so.

 - pin_memory(*args: List[str])